Alumni Gifts Fund Two Major Learning Initiatives at Michigan Tech

 A secure testing center for standardized tests such as the Fundamentals of Engineering Exam will also be installed at a cost of $170,000.

 Together, the programs have the potential to revolutionize learning at Michigan Tech, said University President Glenn D. Mroz.
 “The Wahtera Student Success Center will give our students the skills they need to succeed, no matter their discipline, and the William G. Jackson Center for Teaching and Learning will help them learn more and retain more of what they learn,” he said.

 He expressed his gratitude to the Wahtera family and thanked Jackson for his transformative donation.
 “Your gift will likely touch every student and nearly every faculty member, and it will provide people the opportunity to do their best work,” he said.
 “We are deeply grateful.”

-Jackson, of Scottsdale, Ariz., has received the Board of Control Silver Medal and Michigan Tech’s Distinguished Alumni Award and is a member of the Electrical and Computer Engineering Academy.
+Jackson, of Scottsdale, Ariz., has received the Board of Trustees Silver Medal and Michigan Tech’s Distinguished Alumni Award and is a member of the Electrical and Computer Engineering Academy.
 In 1999, he and his wife, Gloria, established the William G. and Gloria J. Jackson Endowed Scholarship.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.